thisisharsh7/30-Days-of-code/sunnyside-agency-landing-page-main/README.md

 ### What I learned

-I learned how to work with grid property and responsive layout in CSS.
+I learned how to work with grid, flex and turn into responsive layout.This is also my first solution in which I code for hamburger.

 ## Author